bluesky-social/atproto-website/content/community/projects.md

 ### Submit your project

 To submit or remove your project to this list, you may open a pull request [here](https://github.com/bluesky-social/atproto-website).
 Please follow the existing formatting as a guideline.
+For example, use your DID in the link to your profile so it's a stable link even if you change your handle.

 Alternatively, you can email projects@atproto.com with a link to your project and your handle.